 Pontchartrain Basin Hydrocoast Map Series Summary

-The Hydrocoast maps for the week of April 3 to April 9, 2017 were produced using field data, MODIS, satellite imagery, precipitation data, wind data and permanent monitoring stations in the basin (USGS buoys, Coastwide Reference Monitoring System (CRMS), etc.).
-Salinities for this Hydrocoast period were slightly lower, when compared to the last Hydrocoast period.
-Discharges decreased for all Mississippi River outlets, and increased for the Pearl River and rivers flowing into Lakes Pontchartrain and Maurepas.
+The Hydrocoast maps for the week of May 1 to May 7, 2017 were produced using field data, Louisiana Department of Wildlife and Fisheries (LDWF) water quality data, MODIS satellite imagery, precipitation data, wind data and permanent monitoring stations in the basin (USGS buoys, Coastwide Reference Monitoring System (CRMS), etc.).
+Salinities for this Hydrocoast period were higher overall, when compared to the last Hydrocoast period.
+Discharges increased for all rivers and outlets, except for Pearl River, the Bohemia Spillway, and the Caernarvon Diversion.
+Discharges decreased for the Pearl River and Caernarvon Diversion, and were the same for the Bohemia Spillway.
 Average daily discharge difference between last Hydrocoast and the current was:

 - Violet Siphon = Closed

 - Bohemia Spillway = 588 to 588 cfs